NeuroSpicy-Salsa/neurospicy-salsa/_posts/2026-04-21-unfiltered-too-many-tabs.md

 ---

 ### Hard Mode: Deactivated
-I finally found a doctor that would hear me.
-A therapist that would be supportive and easy to talk to.
+I finally found a doctor that would hear me, and a therapist that would be supportive and easy to talk to.
 There it was: **ADHD (Inattentive type) and Autism Spectrum Disorder.** (I am not a fan of calling it a disorder).

 That first morning with my meds—I woke up, ate some breakfast and took my first pill.
 About 30-40 minutes later as I was scrolling TikTok, I stopped scrolling.
 Closed the app.